actioncircus/Blender-osgjs-importer/README.md

 3. For Variable name, input: PythonPath
 3. For Variable value, input: C:\Python26; C:\Python26\DLLs; C:\Python26\Lib; C:\Python26\Lib\lib-tk

-4. Copy everything in the "scripts" folder into the "scripts" folder located in the ".blender" folder.
+4. Copy everything from the "scripts" folder into the "scripts" folder located in the ".blender" folder.

-5. Open the blender folder and drag "Blender249.blend" on top of "blender.exe".
-(You can also keep this file in the Blender folder to save space).
+5. Drag "Blender249.blend" on top of "blender.exe".
+(You can also keep this file in the folder you created for Blender to save space).
 This will open the script in blender.
 When blender opens, there is a command prompt window and the Blender program.
 Ensure that the command prompt window says "Checking for installed Python... got it!"
 If it doesn't find Python, your PythonPath Windows Environment Variable is not set correctly.

 6. Right-click on the Python script and click "Execute Script" or press Alt+P if you prefer.
 In the file chooser, navigate to the folder where the .osgjs.gz file is located and click "import".